jremington/AltIMU-AHRS/README.md

 # AltIMU-AHRS

-Madgwick/Mahony AHRS fusion filters for the Pololu AltIMU9 and 10 series of 9 and 10DOF sensors.
+Arduino Madgwick/Mahony AHRS fusion filters for the Pololu AltIMU9 and 10 series of 9 and 10DOF sensors.
 S. J. Remington 4/2020

 Clarify 12/17/2020: ** The standard sensor orientation is X North Y West, Z Up ** for conventional Tait-Bryan angles.